Individual IFS + Depth Therapy

 • You grew up feeling misunderstood in your identity by your family, community, or society at large, and while you want to respect others’ experiences, you want space to live your own truth.
 (This could mean anything from racial or gender identity to career choice, hobby and lifestyle choices, spirituality, or being a highly sensitive person.)

-I view therapy as a collaborative process: understanding your internal experience, including your strengths, is a key task for us both.
+I view therapy as a collaborative discovery process: working together to understand your internal experience, especially as it unfolds in the room, is a primary task for us both.
 Given that foundation, depending on your needs:

 • We might explore the influence of past events on your present beliefs and coping strategies.

-• We might make supportive space for your present-moment thoughts, emotions, or body sensations to help you understand a confusing situation, or to release physical tension that can remain stuck in our bodies long after a traumatic experience.
+• We might make supportive space for your present-moment thoughts, emotions, or somatic (body) sensations to help you understand a confusing situation, or to release physical tension that can remain stuck in our bodies long after a traumatic experience.

 • We might look at how you tend to deal with your feelings and find more aligned options for you.